 How to Transfer Data to Your New iPhone

-1. Prepare Your Old iPhone for Data Transfer
+1. Prepare for the Transfer

-- Update iOS: Make sure both your old and new iPhones are running the latest version of iOS.
+- Update Your Old iPhone: Make sure your current iPhone is running the latest version of iOS.
 Go to Settings > General > Software Update to check for updates.

 2. Transfer Data Using Quick Start